ceanagucyam/WDProjStrontiumGucyamTapia/README.md

 ## Definition of Done
 The project is considered done if all planned pages and features are fully implemented well, match the wireframes and design concept, and work smoothly without any errors.
 All forms save and use data correctly, the content is clear and complete, and the site is interactive and fun.

-# Q4 Project Proposal Update Plan
+# Q4 Project Proposal Update Plan: FINAL MODIFICATION PROPOSAL

 ## Title: TokkiNet: Hopping Into NewJeans